-We are fully open now that it is Alert Level 1.
+We are fully open during Alert Level 2.
 Our hours are 9-5 weekdays and 9-3 Saturdays.

 Muirs Bookshop is owned by Kim and Guy Pittar who purchased the shop in September 2008.